African Americans in the Revolutionary War: African American Loyalists in British military service

 In 1779, Sir Henry Clinton issued the Philipsburg Proclamation, which stipulated that all enslaved people, regardless of age or gender owned by Patriots would be accepted at British lines.
 This greatly increased the number of enslaved African Americans who fled to British lines, and many regiments were formed during this period.
 The largest regiment made up of escaped African Americas was the Black Company of Pioneers, a pioneer unit.
 This regiment was placed in a support role, with orders to "attend the scavangers, assist in cleaning the streets & removing all newsiances being thrown into the streets" when they were stationed in Philadelphia.
 A smaller unit of 24 escaped slaves fought under the command of Colonel Tye, raiding Patriot settlements in New Jersey.

 In Savannah, Augusta, and Charleston, when threatened by Patriot forces, the British filled gaps in their troops with African Americans.
 In October 1779, about 200 Black Loyalist soldiers assisted the British in successfully defending Savannah against a joint French and American Patriot attack.

-In total, historians estimate that approximately 20,000 African Americans joined the British during the Revolutionary War, while 5,000 African-Americans joined the Patriot cause.
+In total, historians estimate that approximately 20,000 African Americans joined the British during the Revolutionary War, while only 5,000 African-Americans served in the Continental Army.